 Here’s why you say Flexible Family Tickets are so important:

 “I’d just like to say how great the Family Ticket Watch is.
 I grew up in a single parent family and my Mum used to get round the fact that she had to buy a National Trust family ticket (2+2) by taking in any male friend she could find to be her husband that day.
 Obviously we all thought this was hilarious, but it showed a real lack of understanding and could have put my mum off if she wasn’t happy to find a new husband each weekend.
-This was 15 years ago and thankfully the National Trust have stopped discriminating against one parent families (or even groups that don’t go with 2 adults on
+This was 15 years ago and thankfully the National Trust have stopped discriminating against one parent families (or even groups that don’t go with 2 adults on that particular day).”

 Flexible Family Tickets make a real difference, to real families.